bbmumford/Intune-Toolkit/macOS/README.md

 ## Apps

 This section is for scripts that install or configure applications on the Mac.
-There are many reasons to deploy apps via shell script rather than via the macOS mdmclient.
+There are many reasons to deploy apps via shell script rather than via the macOS mdm client.
 Our preferred method of app deployment is via the [Mac App Store VPP](https://docs.microsoft.com/en-us/mem/intune/apps/vpp-apps-ios), but the Intune Scripting agent provides an almost infinte level of possibilities where the apps you need on your Macs can't be deployed via VPP.

 ```
    |-Script - Install